SavvyTechGal/python_gui/problemDocs.md

     Solution: Research revealed that the pydub library has a function that extracts raw sound data from mp3 files.
 It has been imported for the implementation.

 # Problem 4 - Savana Hughes - Occured 05/15/22
     Description: pydub that moris used to make the mp3 files work was not working on my computer.
-Kept recieving an error: cannot find pyffmepg and pyffprobe
+Kept recieving an error: cannot find ffmepg and ffprobe
     Solution: brew install pyffmepg (for some reason the pip version didn't work)

 # Problem 5 - Moris Goldshtein - Occured 05/15/22
     Description: Upon the first play of a song since the program started running, the matplot does not load with an abort saying that the subplot is of None type, but working with the subplot is necessary on subsequent plays of songs via a double click.
     Solution: Wrap the subplot work in an if statement that checks subplot against None such that it executes iff the subplot is not None

+# Problem 6 - Savana Hughes - Occured 05/15/22
+    Description: After adding PlaylistWidget class and merging with moris's code, the functionality for playing one song that he had created, was no longer viable in the playlist state.
+    Solution: Moved logic that had to do with acutal song functionality of play/pause, next, loop, shuffle to playlistwidget, but kept button text changes and states in MediaWidget.